calderete/the-cult-of-life/pages/text/intro.md

 **Advhat:** The Honored Ultra Savant Serjonus Hautus Advhat Soktum (name shortened) codified into the cult of the life, the long held belief that achieving true translation, and thus access to understanding of the minds of other living things is essential to _Ascension_.

 **Beam of Fate:** A high energy weapon that defies the laws of reality and strikes instantaneously regardless of range.
 Its range is dependent on the power of the particular weapon.
 They take tremendous power and are enormously dangerous to operate, and if not engineered correctly will back fire catastrophically.
+Only the _Ogion_ field such weapons, and even then it is extremely rare.

 _**Micro Time Format Description:**_ <br>
 **Intex-Seta-Inem**